isomerpages/nlb-biblioasia/_topics/Places and Buildings/Leisure.md

 <hr>

 #### <a href="/vol-17/issue-4/jan-to-mar-2022/jurong-drive-in-cinema" style="text-decoration: none; font-weight: bold;"> Movies Beneath A Starry, Starry Night</a>
 The Jurong Drive-in was Singapore’s one and only drive-in cinema.
-In its heyday in the 1970s, it was packed bumper to bumper with vehicles.
-Sharon Teng tracks its rise and subsequent decline.
+In its heyday in the 1970s, it was packed bumper to bumper with vehicles.&nbsp;Sharon Teng&nbsp;tracks its rise and subsequent decline.

 <img src="/images/vol-17-issue-4/movies-beneath/Jurong_Drive-in_bg.png" style="width:100%; height: 280px; object-fit: cover">
 <hr>

 #### <a href="/vol-17/issue-4/jan-to-mar-2022/early-years-substation" style="text-decoration: none; font-weight: bold;">In Their Own Words: The Early Years of The Substation</a>
 The development of the arts in Singapore is unimaginable without this arts centre dedicated to alternative voices.
-Key individuals from its early history tell Clarissa Oon how it got started.
+Key individuals from its early history tell&nbsp;Clarissa Oon&nbsp;how it got started.

 <img src="/images/vol-17-issue-4/substation/substation.png" style="width:100%; height: 280px; object-fit: cover">
 <hr>